 > Example support request: “If you enjoy this podcast and want to help it grow, head to our Patreon page and donate to the show in exchange for premium content.”

-If you use music found on the internet, double-check the license to ensure it’s free-to-use and don’t forget to credit the author if necessary.
+If you use music found on the internet, make sure the license says it is free to use and don’t forget to credit the author if necessary.

 “If you are hearing this message, you’ve listened to the entire episode and for that, we want to thank you from the bottom of our hearts!